thunderpleco/aws-query-in-place/README.md

 ## Athena New Feature: Creating a Table from Query Results (CTAS)
 A CREATE TABLE AS SELECT (CTAS) query creates a new table in Athena from the results of a SELECT statement from another query.
-Athena stores data files created by the CTAS statement in a specified location in Amazon S3.
+Athena stores data files created by the CTAS statement in a specified location in **Amazon S3**.
 Try to run below sample queries.

 ```sql